ConductVision Software – Fear Conditioning

 5.2 Result Tables

-Select the result from the left "Experiment Result."
+Select the result from the left "Experiment Result" panel.
 The results are shown on the Result tab.
 There are four grids.

 5.2.1 Track Details